rocketmlhq/rmldnn/tutorials/image_semantic_segmentation/README.rst

 of different colors to each segment, where each color (pixel value) corresponds to some category of interest.

-Although several image segmentation techniques have been developed over the years (e.g, thresholding, historgram-based bundling, k-means clustering, etc), deep-learning has been shown to achieve the best accuracies on a variety of image segmentation problems.
+Although several image segmentation techniques have been developed over the years (e.g, thresholding, histogram-based bundling, k-means clustering, etc), deep-learning has been shown to achieve the best accuracy on a variety of image segmentation problems.

 In this tutorial, we will show how to use `rmldnn` to efficiently train an image segmentation model using